-- Growth plate fracture occurs when there is a break in a developing bone, this is referred to as a growth plate fracture.
+- Growth plate fractures happen when breaks occur in a developing bone, this refers to as a growth plate fracture.

-An exam and diagnostic tests are used by your child’s healthcare practitioner to determine the diagnosis.
-During the examination, you will be questioned about your child’s medical history as well as how the injury occurred.
+An exam and certain tests get used by your child’s doctor to determine the exact diagnosis.
+During the examination, the parent will answer questions about your child’s medical history as well as how the injury occurred.

 Open (complex) Fracture:

-An open fracture is a life-threatening situation.
+An open fracture becomes a life-threatening situation.
 An open fracture, which is also called a compound fracture, is where the bone bursts through the skin.
-Or when there is a deep incision in the skin that exposes the bone.
-The objective of therapy is to alleviate discomfort, promote bone healing, and minimize complications so that your kid can resume normal use of the broken region.
+Or when a deep incision in the skin exposes the bone.
+The objective of treatment is to alleviate pain and discomfort, promote bone healing, and minimize complications so that your kid can resume normal use of the broken region.
 Treatment options may include:

 - Splint or cast.
 This stabilizes the damaged bone as it heals.

 - Certain medications can assist to reduce inflammation.

-- The muscles and tendons around the shattered bone are gently stretched to allow the bone ends to align and mend.
-It makes use of pulleys, strings, weights, and a metal frame that is placed to or above the bed.
+- The muscles and tendons around the shattered bone get gently stretched to allow the bone ends to align and mend.
+It makes use of pulleys, strings, weights, and a metal frame that get placed above the bed.

 - Your child may require surgery to repair some types of fractured bones.
-Metal rods or pins are sometimes placed inside or outside the body by the surgeon to keep the bone fragments in place.
+Metal rods or pins become placed inside or outside the body by the surgeon to keep the bone fragments in place.
 This allows them to heal in the proper posture.

-A cast, splint, or brace is used to support a child’s fracture, which may need to be “set” or corrected before it can be stabilized.
-This is referred to as reduction.
-The reduction procedure is carried out in two steps:
+The doctor will use a cast, splint, or brace to support a child’s fracture, which may need “setting” or corrected before stabilizing.
+This is referred to as reduction and is carried out in two steps:

-Closed reduction – when the medicine is provided to reduce discomfort and the bone is straightened without the need of an incision (cut).
+Closed reduction – Medicine is provided to reduce pain and discomfort and the bone is straightened without the need of an incision.